danielabar/meblog/src/markdown/ruby-configurable-retry.md

 FileReader.new("example.txt").read_file
 # File read successful

+# Try it with a file that is not in the current directory
 FileReader.new("does_not_exist.txt").read_file
 # File read failed, exception:
 #   No such file or directory @ rb_sysopen - does_not_exist.txt